THU-MIG/yolov10/README.md

 </details>

 **UPDATES** 🔥
+- 2024/05/30: We provide [some clarifications and suggestions](https://github.com/THU-MIG/yolov10/issues/136) for detecting smaller objects or objects in the distance with YOLOv10.
+Thanks to [SkalskiP](https://github.com/SkalskiP)!
+- 2024/05/30: Thanks to [eaidova](https://github.com/eaidova) for the integration with [OpenVINO™](https://github.com/openvinotoolkit/openvino_notebooks/blob/0ba3c0211bcd49aa860369feddffdf7273a73c64/notebooks/yolov10-optimization/yolov10-optimization.ipynb)!
 - 2024/05/29: Add the gradio demo for running the models locally.
 Thanks to [AK](https://x.com/_akhaliq)!
 - 2024/05/27: Thanks to [sujanshresstha](sujanshresstha) for the integration with [DeepSORT](https://github.com/sujanshresstha/YOLOv10_DeepSORT.git)!
 - 2024/05/27: We have updated the [checkpoints](https://github.com/THU-MIG/yolov10/releases/tag/v1.1) with other attributes, like class names, for ease of use.